 Definition:

-Virtual Reality (VR) is a technology that creates a three-dimensional, immersive and interactive digital environment, simulating a realistic experience for the user through visual, auditory and, sometimes, tactile stimuli.
+Virtual Reality (VR) is a technology that creates a three-dimensional, immersive, and interactive digital environment, simulating a realistic experience for the user through visual, auditory, and sometimes tactile stimuli.

 Description:

 Virtual Reality uses specialized hardware and software to create a synthetic experience that can be explored and manipulated by the user.
-This technology transports the user to a virtual world, allowing them to interact with objects and environments as if they were truly present in them.
+This technology transports the user to a virtual world, allowing them to interact with objects and environments as if they were actually present in them.

 Main components: